 This isn’t an advertisement for Bitcoin.
 It’s just one person’s perspective on it.
 However, if you read this and decide you want to join in on the revolution… click here to do it using this link, and it will give you and me both $10.00 in free Bitcoin for using this link.
 Is this a pyramid scheme?
 Wish it were… that would be easy.
-Instead: the hard reality that this little $10.00 will be worth $100K before you die.
+Instead: the hard reality that this little $10.00 could be worth $100,000 in the future.

 I am not a so-called “finance person”.
 I’ve never had a 401K.
 Never had an IRA.
 (Making independent documentary films is essentially a first class ticket to the poor house.
 There is zero profits in making independent documentary films).
 I played with the stock market once, and lost 50% of what I invested.
 I have never in a million years thought I’d bother to place any money into any investment until this came along.

 Since I invested in bitcoin and some of the other “tokens”, friends and family have been asking me about it, which made me want to write this blog entry.
 I hope it is helpful.

 So it was the summer of 2011, I was at the home of a wealthy Persian family who lived in Beverly Hills.
 This family had made their fortune creating Shopzilla.com and then selling their creation for $500 million dollars.